Skip to main content

 What Happens Behind the Scenes

-1. Auth validation — the agent’s webhook secret is looked up via the internal IPC resolver; an X-Signature is verified as an HMAC of the body, otherwise a plaintext X-Webhook-Secret is compared (constant-time)
+1. Auth validation — the agent’s webhook secret is read crew-scoped from the database (the plaintext secret never crosses an IPC hop); an X-Signature is verified as an HMAC of the body (or of "{timestamp}.{body}" when X-Timestamp is present, which must also be within the freshness window), otherwise a plaintext X-Webhook-Secret is compared (constant-time)

 2. Agent config resolution — the agent’s full configuration (CLI adapter, LLM model, credentials, etc.) is resolved